Areva: Creation

 In 2015 the renewable unit of Areva changed into ADWEN GmbH.

 In June 2010, Areva purchased the remaining 49% and formed Areva Wind.
 In February 2010, Areva bought Ausra, and renamed it Areva Solar.

 In 2007, Areva purchased UraMin, which later became Areva Resources Southern Africa (now part of Orano).

 In 2007, Areva started construction of the Flamanville 3 EPR reactor.
 In addition, in November 2007 Areva agreed to an €8 billion deal with the China Guangdong Nuclear Power Group to supply them with two EPRs for Taishan Nuclear Power Plant.
 Under the terms of the agreement, Areva also had to help operate the plant, including the reprocessing of spent fuel.
 Also in 2007, Areva and Mitsubishi Heavy Industries created a joint venture named Atmea to develop a 1,100 MWe Atmea-1 pressurised water reactor (Generation III reactor).
 In 2009, Siemens sold its remaining shares of Areva NP and Arvea NP became wholly owned by Areva.
 At the same year, Areva NP acquired 30% stake in the Mitsubishi Nuclear Fuel company.

-On 6 May 2008, Areva announced that it would seek all necessary approval to build an enrichment facility in Bonneville County, Idaho.
+On 6 May 2008, Areva announced that it would seek all necessary approvals to build an enrichment facility in Bonneville County, Idaho.
 The project was later cancelled.
 Also in 2008, Areva was awarded an operations contract to clean up the Sellafield nuclear reprocessing site as part of the Nuclear Management Partners consortium, made up of URS, Amec and Areva.

 In June 2008, Areva reached an agreement with Kazatomprom to create a joint-venture Katco.

 On 4 February 2009, Areva signed a memorandum to supply two to six nuclear reactors to the Nuclear Power Corporation of India Limited for the Jaitapur Nuclear Power Project in the Indian state of Maharashtra.

 In March 2010, Areva indicated work was being done on a new type of burner reactor type capable of breaking down actinides created as a product of nuclear fission.

-In 2011, Areva was listed at the Euronext stock exchange in Paris.
+In 2011, Areva was listed on the Euronext stock exchange in Paris.